kaloja/js-toolkit/utilities/animate/readme.md

     }
   };

-  // Animation callback:
   const update = () => {
     if (ticking) {
       callback();
     }

-    // Reset the tick, so we can capture the next event: ticking = false;
+    ticking = false;
   };

-  // Listen for events:
   element.addEventListener(type, render, !!capture);
 };
 ```